 NBTXR3 is our leading, fully patented, first-in-class product candidate, designed to destroy tumors through physical cell death when activated by radiotherapy.
 It is developed to be used alone or in combination with anti-PD-1 immunotherapy, across different standards of care.

-Under the brand name Hensify®, NBTXR3 obtained its first European market approval for the treatment of locally advanced soft tissue sarcoma in 27 EU countries.
+Under the brand name Hensify®, NBTXR3 obtained its first European CE marking for the treatment of locally advanced soft tissue sarcoma in 27 EU countries.
 In 2019, Hensify® was awarded the French Prix Galien Award for Innovation.
 The Prix Galien Award recognizes outstanding achievement in biomedical technology that improves the human condition.

 To date, NBTXR3 has been administered in eight clinical trials in several types of cancer with over 230 patients recruited and over 400 physicians involved.

 We engage nanophysics to bring a physical mode of action to destroy cancer cells.
 This MOA could work across all solid tumours to enhance radiotherapy efficacy.
 As NBTXR3 has a high degree of biocompatibility, only one administration is needed before the first radiotherapy treatment session.
 It also has the ability to fit into current worldwide standards of radiation care with no changes in equipment, current patient flow and protocol.

 In developing NBTXR3, Nanobiotix has engaged an innovative approach, which differs from the conventional approaches of pharmaceutical or biotechnology companies: a new way of treating patients through nanophysics applied to the heart of the cell.
 We believe that NBTXR3 activated by radiotherapy can become a new standard of care in the treatment of cancer.